SiaFoundation/siad/doc/api/index.html.md

 normalization with respect to the other hosts (for example, divide all scores by the median score of the hosts) is recommended.

-**conversionrate** | float64
-conversionrate is the likelihood that the host will be selected by renters forming contracts.

 **ageadjustment** | float64
 The multiplier that gets applied to the host based on how long it has been a host.
 Older hosts typically have a lower penalty.

+**basepriceadjustment** | float64
+The multiplier that gets applied to the host based on if the `BaseRPCPRice` and the `SectorAccessPrice` are reasonable.

 **burnadjustment** | float64
 The multiplier that gets applied to the host based on how much proof-of-burn the